ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 "Of course, I was aware that Abel was getting visibly upset, and I was keen to the fact that his body language was getting more and more tense as the conversation went on.
-When I saw him first make the move to adjust his relative body position, I recognized that he was about to throw a punch my way, so I prepared myself to be ready for it.
+I was able to notice Abel posture to punch before he actually threw his fist towards me, and so I was prepared for it.

 "I blocked his intial punch, and returned with a left jab of my own, followed by an uppercut.
 Abel clearly was not at all prepared for me to return any